AndyObtiva/db-gui/README.md

 Click on this menu item to copy the table data as a formatted string to the clipboard.

 **Edit -> Copy Table (with headers)**

 Click on this menu item to copy the table data with headers as a formatted string to the clipboard.

+**Edit -> Copy Table (with query & headers)**

+Click on this menu item to copy the table data with query (e.g. SQL) & headers as a formatted string to the clipboard.

 **Edit -> Copy Selected Row**